oleuzop/hello_xr_simplified/README.md

 The original hello_xr project has been quite simplified.

 - Platforms have been removed (Android, Linux).
 Only Windows left.
-- All graphic plugins besides D3D11 has been removed
+- All graphic plugins besides D3D11 have been removed
 - No CMake anymore.
 Now using Nuget package manager for getting OpenXR loader dependency.
 - Only for windows and VS2022 solutions.
 - The sample doesn't render anything.
 In the original sample some cubes were drawn.
 Here only a light blue background.